 From fast-tracking crucial research to supporting remote learning, publishers are responding to COVID-19.

-The following is a summary of actions taken by publishers throughout the ongoing COVID-19 pandemic.
+The following is a summary of actions taken by publishers throughout the COVID-19 pandemic.
 Under each heading, you will find a summary and examples of specific areas of activity from academic, consumer and education publishers.
-If you would like to learn more about any of the following initiatives or add examples to this resource, please get in touch with Eliza: email@example.com.
+If you would like to learn more about any of the following initiatives or add examples to this resource, please get in touch with Mollie: email@example.com.